 Describe how respect is an important trait and value your business?

 Respect plays a huge role for me both personally and professionally.
 I am a believer that respect is one of those things where usually, you get what you give.
 Obviously on the personal front, we want to be surrounded by those who respect and appreciate us.
 That comes down to the very basic principle of treating others how you would want to be treated.
 It is very important to set boundaries for ourselves so that we are in relationships that are built on respect and trust.
 This goes the same for business.
 There are a lot of different aspects where this is concerned, some within our control, and some outside of it.

 Do you remember any lessons or activities from your Girl Scout days?

 While I can’t recall any specific activities from my Brownie/Girl Scout days, the overall feeling that comes to mind when I think about my time is one of inclusion and teamwork.
 We worked together for many years on projects from volunteer work, to selling our beloved Girl Scout cookies, as well as overnights and field trips.
 The feeling was always overwhelming excitement and acceptance — doesn’t get much better than that.

 How did being a Girl Scout shape you as a female business owner?

-Drawing on the above, there is an element that I got from Girl Scouts that really made doing good feel good.
+Drawing on the above, there is an element that I gained from Girl Scouts that really made doing good feel good.
 I would go on to harness this feeling later in life through volunteering in a women’s shelter, and even more epic was the time I spent volunteering for Amigos de Las Americas, a junior Peace Corps that I now serve on the board of.
-I really believe that the foundation for this was from the time I spent as a young Girl Scout learning that even at such a young age, I could make a difference, and I continue to want to keep making a difference in both my personal and professional life.
+I really believe that the foundation for this was from the time I spent as a young Girl Scout learning that, even at such a young age, I could make a difference, and I continue to want to keep making a difference in both my personal and professional life.